 Level playing field and aviation liberalization

 Government assistance for civil aircraft development remains a concern.
 Recent World Trade Organization rulings have made clear that such government support must be provided on commercial terms.
-In the area of export finance, the recent reauthorization of the US Export-Import Bank charter helps level the playing field for aircraft manufacturers and airlines.
+In the area of export finance, with other nations ramping up their own export credit activity, the Export-Import Bank of the United States remains a vital contributor to the competitiveness of US exporters.

 Infrastructure, security, and environment

-The Current Market Outlook projects that the global large commercial airplane fleet will double by the year 2031.
-The resultant global air traffic growth will necessitate infrastructure investments, as initiatives to modernize air traffic management provide crucial enhancements to both system capacity and efficiency.
+The Current Market Outlook projects that the global large commercial airplane fleet will nearly double by the year 2032.
+Such growth will require infrastructure investments, as initiatives to modernize air traffic management provide crucial enhancements to both system capacity and efficiency.

 While significant improvements in aviation security have been made globally since 9/11, constant vigilance is still required.
 Security concerns will continue to affect commercial aviation operations.

 The aviation industry is addressing environmental challenges with a three-pronged strategy of designing more efficient and safer aircraft, improving operational procedures, and developing sustainable biofuels.
-Moreover, governments around the world are aligning with the industry's strategies to reduce emissions and achieve carbon-neutral growth.
+Boeing is working with governments around the world to support the industry’s emission-reduction goals.
 This approach will allow the industry to continue strong growth over the long term, despite anticipated regulatory constraints.